 This is what worked for me.
 Something else may work for you.

 Not counting marinating time, this takes at least 3 hours, possibly longer if your meat is on the tough side, but most of it is just simmering so you can go away and do something else.

 According to the Benalis, if you don’t want meat you can replace it by okra or broad beans.
 I don’t think either will make a good replacement for technical reasons — the long stewing does something with the overall taste, not just with the meat — but I do want to try broad beans with this seasoning.
+[ETA: broad beans are absolutely the best vegetable to have with this.]
 And if I can ever get goat meat again, I’ll try this recipe on that as well.

-about 750g lamb (or goat), pretty much any cut will do but preferably with bones in
+about 750g lamb (or mutton or goat), pretty much any cut will do but preferably with bones in

 1 heaped tsp ground cardamom

 1/8 tsp ground mace or nutmeg (it tends to dominate)

 1 tsp cane sugar